Quantum tunneling of composite object coupled with quantized radiation field: Composite object coupled with the quantized photon field

 \section{Composite object coupled with the quantized photon field}

-In this section, we derive the master equation for the composite object whose internal degrees of freedom is coupled with the photon radiation field.
-Using the equation, we study how dissipation and decoherence caused by the radiation field entangled with the internal degrees of freedom of the object affect its quantum tunneling and creation of the spatial superposition state in the c.m. degrees of freedom.
+In this section, we derive the master equation for the composite object whose dipole moment is coupled with the photon radiation field.
+The c.m. degrees of freedom of the object is not directly coupled to the radiation field, while it gets entangled with the relative coordinate degrees of freedom of its constituent particles by propagation through the barrier.
+Using the master equation, we find that dissipation and decoherence caused by the radiation field affect the quantum behavior of the object in the c.m. degrees of freedom.